pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Recent Changes

+- Enhanced framework search to show results in real-time as the user types
 - Fixed Vercel deployment issue by adding missing dependencies (file-saver and xlsx)
 - Implemented print-friendly view for competency frameworks
 - Added search functionality for saved frameworks with filtering options